Generation of polarization-entangled photon pairs from two interacting quantum emitters: Distant emitters

 \section{Distant emitters}

-In this appendix, we analyze the post-selected state at larger values of intermolecular distance $r_{12}$ than those analyzed in the main text.
-We show that the post-selected two-photon state generated from the relaxation of two distant emitters can yield high values of concurrence when Alice and Bob detect light propagating at directions $\hat{\boldsymbol{k}}=\hat{\boldsymbol{y}}$ and $\hat{\boldsymbol{k}}'=-\hat{\boldsymbol{y}}$ (as in Section \ref{Section:postselection} of the main text), respectively.
-However, we discuss below how these states may not be well-suited for practical experiments.
+In this appendix, we analyze the postselected state at larger values of intermolecular distance $r_{12}$ than those analyzed in the main text.
+We show that the postselected two-photon state generated from the relaxation of two distant emitters can yield high values of concurrence when Alice and Bob detect light propagating at directions $\hat{\boldsymbol{k}}=\hat{\boldsymbol{y}}$ and $\hat{\boldsymbol{k}}'=-\hat{\boldsymbol{y}}$ (as in Sec. \ref{Section:postselection} of the main text), respectively.
+However, we discuss below how these states may not be well suited for practical experiments.